empowerthedao/compound-aragon-app/README.md

 The current functionality allows a single cERC20 compound token to be enabled within the app.
 This token can then be supplied/lent to with the corresponding ERC20 token from the DAO to accrue interest.

-#### :rotating_light: Security review status: pre-audit
+#### :white_check_mark: Security review status: Audited
-The code in this repo has not been audited.
+The code in this repo has been audited, see [the report](https://github.com/empowerthedao/compound-aragon-app/tree/master/audit).

 ## Deployment Instructions